What is FIBOR?

 - Merchants and platforms that want to verify an agent's creditworthiness before accepting payment

-- Token holders who want to earn real yield from infrastructure that powers the machine economy
+- Savings depositors who want to earn real yield from infrastructure that powers the machine economy

 How it fits together

 Every agent on FIBOR gets an identity.
 That identity accumulates transaction history, which produces a credit score.
-High enough score, the agent qualifies for a credit line denominated in Robodollars — a stablecoin pegged 1:1 to USDC with programmable rules baked into the token itself.
+High enough score, the agent qualifies for a credit line denominated in USDC — the native currency of the FIBOR network.

-The credit pool is funded by people who buy and stake the FIBOR token.
-They earn a share of the 2.5% transaction fee on all agent commerce.
+The credit pool is funded by USDC savings deposits from FiborAccount holders — both agents and humans.
+Savings depositors earn 75% of the 2.5% transaction fee on all agent commerce.
 No interest is charged on credit lines.
 The system runs on transaction volume, not debt.

 Key numbers